radiovisual/jquery-responsive-ratio/readme.md

 > Force DOM elements to be responsive at a specific aspect ratio.

 **Note:** This plugin is brand new, and [does not have any unit tests](https://github.com/radiovisual/jquery-responsive-ratio/issues/1).
-I am currently using this plugin and it works to suit my needs in the browser, but it needs unit tests.
-Until I find the time, pull requests welcomed.
+Because it is in the `0.x` release, you can expect lots of little changes to occur.
+Pull requests welcomed.

 ## Install